.50 BMG: Military cartridge types

 Created by the Naval Surface Warfare Center Crane Division, this cartridge uses M33 ball projectiles in polymer cases instead of brass.
-It has a clear polymer case, with a standard brass head fused at the bottom.
+It has a clear polymer case with a standard brass head fused at the bottom.
 The Mk 323 can be fired from M2HB/M2A1 machine guns and GAU-21/A aircraft guns with the same performance.
-It gives a 25 percent weight saving over brass-cased ammunition allowing 40 percent more ammunition to be carried for the same weight.
+It gives a 25 percent weight saving over brass-cased ammunition, allowing 40 percent more ammunition to be carried for the same weight.
 The Mk 323's polymer casing is applied to tracer, AP, API, and SLAP projectiles.

 DARPA (Defense Advanced Research Projects Agency) contracted with Teledyne Scientific Company to develop the EXACTO program, including a .50-caliber guided bullet.
 Videos published by DARPA show the guided bullet diverting to strike a moving target.

 Belt links

-Three distinct and non-compatible metallic links have been used for .50 BMG cartridge belts.
+Three distinct and non-compatible metallic links have been used for the .50 BMG cartridge belts.
 The M2 and M9 links, "pull-out" designs, are used in the Browning M2 and M3 machine guns.
 The M15-series metal "push-through" links were used in the M85 machine gun.
-Pull-out cloth belts were also used at one time but have been obsolete since 1945.
+Pull-out cloth belts were also used at one time, but have been obsolete since 1945.